8. Impact assessment

 • 7.7% for the WTO option (£3.0 billion per week).

-These losses were greater for FTA and WTO when migration is taken into account (see Table 8.1 below).
-Under EEA there is no change because the UK economy continues to benefit from the free movement of labour (in both directions).
+These losses were greater for the FTA and WTO options when migration effects were taken into account (see Table 8.1 below).
+Under EEA they assumed zero impact from migration because the UK economy would continue to benefit from the free movement of labour (in both directions).

-By contrast, the economic impact of UK trade deals with other countries was expected to be small.
-A trade deal with the US would only benefit long-term GDP by about 0.2% (according to the Cross-Whitehall briefing of January 2018).
+In the other direction, the economic benefit of UK trade deals with other countries was expected to be small.
+For example, a trade deal with the US (the UK’s next largest trade partner after the EU) was expected to increase long-term UK GDP by only about 0.2% (according to the Cross-Whitehall briefing of January 2018).
 Trade deals with other non-EU countries and blocs would add a further 0.1- 0.4% to GDP.
 Deals with China, India, Australia, the Gulf states and Southeast Asia would take many years to negotiate.

-Table 8.1 from the November 2018 DExEU report summarised the component impacts on GDP of the different Brexit trade options (from the report’s Table 4.12).
+Table 8.1, taken from the November 2018 DExEU report, summarised the component impacts on GDP of the different Brexit trade options (from the report’s Table 4.12).

-• The biggest impacts came from new trade barriers (tariffs, customs barriers and regulatory barriers) created by leaving the EU Customs Union and Single Market.
+• The biggest impacts would come from new trade barriers (tariffs, customs barriers and regulatory barriers) created by leaving the EU Customs Union and Single Market.

 • Tariffs on goods apply under the WTO option.
 The weighted average tariff for UK goods trade with the EU would be around 3.8%.
 Many sectors would be carry low or zero tariffs but tariffs for some would be high (such as automotive and agriculture).